AkbarTheAnalyst/data-free-neural-operator-level-set/README.md

    optimisation budget and test set, quantifying what refusing labels costs.
    These are baselines, not proposed methods.

-3. **Two benchmarks chosen at opposite ends of one axis** — how far the exact solution departs from a signed-distance function — since that is what determines whether the geometric constraint helps.
+3. **Two benchmarks chosen at opposite ends of one axis**: how far the exact solution departs from a signed-distance function — since that is what determines whether the geometric constraint helps.